 But hey, this is where you could get your hands on the freshest seafood.
 The crabs and lobsters we saw were still alive and moving.

 Apart from the seafood, the waters around the island are really shallow.
 It’s the perfect place to swim especially if you have kids with you.
-The waters are only waist deep – around 2 to 3 meters.
+The waters are only waist deep – around 3 feet deep.

 Nalusuan island’s signature is probably its long bridge over the clear blue waters.
 When I first searched for Nalusuan island, almost every photo was taken by this bridge.